kjaymiller/kjaymiller/content/black-multipotentialite.md

 tags: multipotentialite, individualist
 category: life

-> Stay in Your Lane. - NRA to Emergency Room Doctors
+> _Stay in Your Lane._ - NRA to Emergency Room Doctors

-> Shut up and Dribble. - Laura Ingraham
+> _Shut up and Dribble._ - Laura Ingraham

-> Why does every black actor gotta Rap Some, I don't know.
-All I know is I'm the Best one. - Donald Glover aka Childish Gambino.
+> _Why does every black actor gotta rap some.
+I don't know.
+All I know is I'm the best one._ - Donald Glover aka Childish Gambino.

 Some of us are born knowing what we will do.
 I have worked for family-owned companies where the son grew up in the warehouse learning what he could so that one day he would run the show.